 A large amount of data transferred from one system or location to another.

-Data encryption algorithms are the algorithms that are used to encrypt and decrypt data.
+Algorithms that are used to encrypt and decrypt data.
 This algorithm type is used for encrypting data to encrypt and decrypt various parts of the message, including the body content and the signature.

 Information that is being communicated across a communication medium.